TimelessFun/Discreddit/README.md

 ## Community and Support

-Disreddit is actively being maintained.
+Discreddit is actively being maintained.
+This bot was made for the subreddit [r/avatartrading](https://www.reddit.com/r/avatartrading/)

 ### Contributing

-As Disreddit is open-source under the GPLv3 license, all additions and bug reports in the form of issues and pull requests are welcome!
-Have fun coding!
+As Disreddit is open-source under the GPLv3 license, all additions and bug reports in the form of issues and pull requests are encouraged.

 ## License